ctu-mrs/ctu-mrs.github.io/docs/software/3d_model_processing/texturing.md

     * Open the `.ply` file again and validate, if the correct `.jpg` texture is applied.
 It can be checked in the `Export Mesh` option window.

 ## Texturing with raster images
-  * The pointcloud coloring might not be precise enough for the whole model.
-It is useful to improve the model with raster images.
+The pointcloud vertex color might not be detailed enough for the whole model or it might help to improve part of the model with raster images.

+### Improving part of the model
   * There is a nice text [guide](https://wikis.utexas.edu/display/specify6/Texture+overlay+in+MeshLab) describing the whole process.
 Moreover, there is a [video guide](https://www.youtube.com/playlist?list=PL60mCsep96Je1bzGrWnK-nL9pi95r7UqI) showing all steps in the video.
-  * Recommend to check these videos about image texturing.
+  * Recommend to check videos about **image texturing**.
 First is a [image alingment tool](https://www.youtube.com/watch?v=T7gAuI-LQ2w&ab_channel=MisterP.MeshLabTutorials) to visually align the image on the mesh.
-The second is [image parametrization and texturing](https://www.youtube.com/watch?v=OJZRuIzHcVw&ab_channel=MisterP.MeshLabTutorials) showing the final result.
+The second is [image parametrization and texturing](https://www.youtube.com/watch?v=OJZRuIzHcVw&ab_channel=MisterP.MeshLabTutorials) showing the final texture creation process and the result.
   * **IMPORTANT NOTICE**.
-If you do not have images for the whole model, then it is necessary to cut out the parts of the mesh model, where images are missing.
+It is necessary to cut out the parts of the mesh model, where images are missing.
 Then color the part of the model with images and the rest of the model with the pointcloud.
 Finally, join them into the final model having several texture files.

-## Several texture files
-  * A single texture file might be limiting the amount of details in the final model.
-It is possible to have more texture files assigned to a single `.ply` file.
-Usually the best is to create the texture with separate `.ply` files and then merge the `.ply` files together having all textures in the final model.
+Meshlab allows to merge several texture files in one `.ply` file.
+  * It might be useful to uncheck **Use distance weight** parameter.
+Otherwise, there will be dark color on some triangles.

+### Create whole model
+  * **This method is not automatized, only proof of concept.**
+  * This process assume having precise position of the images w.r.t. the model.
+  * In our case, you need the [`.e57`](https://ctu-mrs.github.io/docs/software/3d_model_processing/leica.html#e57) single file in **separate setups (structured)** variant.
+It will contain the raster images with precise position.
+  * Use either [CloudCompare](https://ctu-mrs.github.io/docs/software/3d_model_processing/cloudcompare.html#extracting-images-and-sensor-positions) or [VoxelizeE57Files](https://mrs.felk.cvut.cz/gitlab/NAKI/naki_postprocessing/tree/master) package to extract images and scanner position.
+  * Open the MeshLab and import raster images....
+  * work in progress